Do you want to dynamically change the oEmbed width and height in WordPress?

 Then, find the ‘Add Your Custom Code (New Snippet)’ option and click the ‘Use snippet’ button.

-Next, simply copy and paste the code snippet from above into the ‘Code Preview’ box.
-You also need to select ‘PHP Snippet’ as the code type from the dropdown list on the right.
+Then, simply copy and paste the code snippet from above into the ‘Code Preview’ box.

 You can use any of the available WordPress conditional tags to detect different scenarios.